Elim Prayer exists to champion life transforming prayer throughout the Elim movement.

 Team: The first thing you need when organising a 24-7 Prayer Room is a team!
 Ask God for help and look for those with a passion for prayer, creativity and organisational ability.
 Together you can listen to God and motivate others, as well as design, build and run your prayer space.
 It’s also a good idea to gather a group of people willing to be in an ‘On Call Team’; people who can take responsibility for different day(s) of the week and leave their contact details in the room in case of a problem.

 Theme: When mobilising people to rise to the challenge of 24-7 Prayer it’s good to be clear about why you’re praying.
 What specifically is God asking you and your church to pray about and to pray for?
-The general theme of the year is Lift Up!
-Lift Up – our eyes (to recognize that God is Powerful and Sovereign) Lift Up – our heart (in worship and service and mission) Lift Up – our voice (in prayer and petition) LIFT UP our villages, towns, cities, leaders, nation and world to God.
-How can you use that theme?
-Is there something specific to your locality or season that you can incorporate?
+Perhaps you could create a theme around the prayer room.

 Space: Find a room that you can set up for prayer.